5015 results:

 Private Enterprises, Labor, and Employment (see reasoning)

-Description: An act to amend Section 17075.10 of, and to add Section 17254 to, the Education Code, relating to school facilities.
+Description: An act to add Section 1339.76 to the Health and Safety Code, relating to health care services.

 Collection: Legislation